abea/abea.github.io/about.md

 - [Sassmeister](http://www.sassmeister.com/): My favorite preprocessor has a great side benefit of inspiring great tool names.
 This one is great for quickly testing Sass or creating demo code.
 - [FillMurray](http://www.fillmurray.com/): You can use your cats, dogs, bears, or grey squares for placeholder images.
 I'll use Bill Murray's sweet face.
 - [Unsplash.it](https://unsplash.it/): When placeholder images need to be a bit more serious for client work, the photos from Unsplash are beautiful and versatile.
-- [Social Good Ipsum](http://socialgoodipsum.com/#!/#top): Everyone has their favorite placeholder text generator.
-Coming from the nonprofit world and often building sites for NGOs, this one is mine.